plinder-org/plinder/README.md

-To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io) Workshop at NeurIPS, one of the fields’ premiere academic gatherings.
+To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io) Workshop at NeurIPS, one of the field's premiere academic gatherings.
 More details about the competition will be announced shortly.

 ## 🏅 Gold standard benchmark sets